Oil prices extend rally on U.S. election day

 Italy is the latest country in Europe to tighten COVID-19 restrictions, including limiting travel between the worst-hit regions and imposing a nightly curfew, which will limit fuel demand.

-The Organization of the Petroleum Exporting Countries and allies including Russia, a group called OPEC+, cut oil output from May to support prices and reduced the reduction to 7.7 million barrels per day (bpd) in August.
-They are due to shrink the cuts by 2 million bpd in January.
+The Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia, a group known as OPEC+, cut oil output from May to support prices and reduced the reduction to 7.7 million barrels per day (bpd) in August.
+They are due to reduce the cuts by 2 million bpd in January.

-OPEC+ holds its next full meetings on Nov.
-30 and Dec.
-1.

-Additional reporting by Sonali Paul and Koustav Samanta, editing by Louise Heavens and Barbara Lewis
+Additional reporting by Sonali Paul and Koustav Samanta; Editing by Louise Heavens and David Goodman

 Our Standards: The Thomson Reuters Trust Principles.